availproject/avail-light/README.md

 ## Introduction

-Naive approach for building one AVAIL light client, which will do following
+`avail-light` is a data availability light client that can do the following:

 * Listen for finalised blocks.
 * Gain confidence for `N` *cells*, where *cell* is defined as a `{row, col}` pair.